 This bill amends existing legislation to authorize the construction, installation, and operation of solar energy generating facilities on preserved farmland under specific conditions.
-It allows landowners to either own the solar facilities, acquire them through an agreement with an installer, or have them owned by a solar energy developer under a lease agreement.
-The lease must include detailed provisions regarding the land's boundaries, lease duration, rent payment schedules, maintenance responsibilities, and restoration requirements after the lease ends.
-This update reflects the growing trend of leasing solar panels, which has become a common practice in the solar industry since the original law was enacted in 2009.
+It allows landowners to either own the solar facilities, acquire them through an agreement with the installer, or have them owned by a solar energy developer under a lease agreement.
+The lease must include detailed provisions regarding the land's boundaries, lease duration, rent payment terms, maintenance responsibilities, and restoration requirements after the lease ends.
+This update reflects the growing acceptance of leasing solar panels as a viable option for landowners, which was not common when the original law was enacted in 2009.

-The bill also stipulates that the energy generation facilities must not significantly interfere with agricultural production and outlines the criteria for energy generation capacity.
-It requires landowners to obtain approval from a designated committee before proceeding with the installation of energy facilities and ensures that no fees will be charged for the application review.
-Additionally, the bill mandates compliance with existing environmental regulations, particularly in designated pinelands areas.
-Overall, this legislation aims to modernize the framework for renewable energy development on preserved farmland while balancing agricultural interests.
+The bill also stipulates that the energy generation facilities must not significantly interfere with agricultural production and outlines the criteria for energy capacity limits.
+It requires landowners to obtain approval from a designated committee before proceeding with the installation of energy facilities and ensures that no fees will be charged for the application review process.
+Additionally, the bill mandates that the committee consult with relevant state departments to establish necessary regulations for implementation.
+Overall, this legislation aims to modernize the framework for renewable energy development on preserved farmland while maintaining agricultural integrity.

 Statutes affected: